 Trips less than minimal duration and minimal distance are ignored.
 300 seconds and 500 meters are default.

-Parking less than minimal duration does not cut trip.
-Default 300 seconds.
+Parking shorter than the minimum duration does not split a trip.
+Default is 300 seconds.

 Gaps of more than specified time are counted as stops.
 Default value is one hour.